-Pure White Paint Color, by Sherwin Williams, is a go-to white paint color for walls, trim, exteriors, cabinets, and more.
+Pure White Sherwin Williams is a soft white paint color that is perfect on walls, trim, exteriors, cabinets and more.

-Pure White is part of the Trendsetter, Dreamer, Pottery Barn – Fall/Winter 2020, Timeless White, 2020 Play, Acute Care Cool Foundations, ABC’s and 123’s, Inbe Tweens, Teen Space, 2021 Sanctuary collections from Sherwin Williams.
+Sherwin Williams Pure White (color code SW 7005) is part of the Trendsetter, Dreamer, Pottery Barn – Fall/Winter 2020, Timeless Whites, 2020 Play, Acute Care Cool Foundations, ABC’s and 123’s, Inbe Tweens, Teen Space, 2021 Sanctuary, and Finest Whites collections from Sherwin Williams.

 Basically, this means that it is extremely popular.
 It has been chosen by designers repeatedly as a no-fail white paint color.

-Sherwin Williams’ Pure White is a very bright white paint color that is not overly stark.
-It is a good, fairly clean white that is not too white, but also doesn’t lean in any particular color.
+Sherwin Williams Pure White is a versatile white paint color that is not overly crisp or stark.
+It is a softer white that is not too white, but also doesn’t lean in any particular color.

 Let me explain that statement a little bit.